Understanding What Paper Can And Can't Be Recycled

 Types of Paper That Can Be Recycled

-1. Office paper: This includes white and coloured paper, as well as envelopes, post-it notes, and phone books.
+• This includes white and coloured paper, envelopes, post-it notes, and phone books.

-1. Soiled paper: This includes any paper that has come into contact with food, grease, or other contaminants.
-Pizza boxes are a common example of soiled paper that cannot be recycled.
+• Any paper that has come into contact with food, grease, or other contaminants cannot be recycled.
+A common example is greasy pizza boxes.

-2. Tissue paper: This includes any type of tissue paper, including toilet paper and paper towels.
+• This includes any type of tissue paper, such as toilet paper and paper towels, which are generally not recyclable.

-4. Carbon paper: This includes any paper that has a carbon coating, like receipts and business forms.
+• This includes any paper with a carbon coating, such as receipts and certain business forms.

 The Paper Recycling Process